Explore more blogs

 What is a donation receipt?

-Also called a gift acknowledgment letter or a donation receipt letter, a donation receipt is (you guessed it) an acknowledgment of receipt for a contribution made to a nonprofit organization with tax-exempt status—whether the donation came through a fundraising page, a live event, or even an online donation form or website widget.
+Also called a gift acknowledgment letter or a donation receipt letter, a donation receipt is (you guessed it) an acknowledgment of receipt for a contribution made to a nonprofit organization with tax-exempt status—whether the donation came through a fundraising page, a live event, an online donation form, or even a website widget.

 When should you send a donation receipt?

-• Immediately after a donation is made ⏰ Automation tools like Givebutter’s donation receipt generator make it easier than ever to send an instant acknowledgment of a gift or ticket purchase.
+• Immediately after a donation is made ⏰ Automation tools like Givebutter’s donation receipt generator make it easier than ever to instantly acknowledge a gift or ticket purchase.
+Whether you need an in kind donation receipt, or a general one, Givebutter has the tools you need.

 • Upon request 💌 Nonprofits that don’t use automatic receipts often send an acknowledgment of a gift when requested by a supporter for a tax deduction.
-Your nonprofit CRM can streamline searching and filtering contacts and transactions and keep you organized by marking gifts as acknowledged.
+Your nonprofit CRM can streamline searching and filtering contacts and transactions, keeping you organized by marking gifts as acknowledged.

-• For annual reporting 🗓️ End-of-year giving reports are often used to compile a donor’s yearly gifts for tax purposes.
+• For year-end donations 🗓️ End-of-year giving reports are commonly used to compile a donor’s yearly gifts for tax purposes.

-• After special gift contributions 🎁 Aside from one-time donations or fundraising event ticket purchases, nonprofits also send receipts for recurring donations, matched gifts, in-kind donations, and other unique situations.
+• After special gift contributions 🎁 In addition to one-time donations and fundraising event ticket purchases, nonprofits also send receipts for recurring donations, matching donations, in-kind gifts, and other special contributions.

-• A description of non-cash donation (if applicable) ✅
+✅ A description of non-cash donations (if applicable)

-• Acknowledgment that donors didn’t receive any goods or services in exchange for the donation ✅
+✅ An acknowledgment that donors didn’t receive any goods or services in exchange for the donation

 How to create donation receipts (plus, real examples!)